Business Line of Credit vs. Business Loan: Which Is Right for You?

 • Debt obligations.
 Existing loans or credit lines may impact approval odds.

-If approved, you'll receive a personalized credit limit offer based on:
+If approved, you'll receive a personalized credit limit offer based on revenue trends and cash flow, credit history and payment track record, and business age and stability.

 Review the terms closely, especially interest rates, draw fees (if any), and repayment details, before accepting.
 Once accepted, you gain revolving credit access immediately.